George Doundoulakis

 George James Doundoulakis (October 18, 1921 – March 17, 2007) was a Greek American physicist and soldier who worked under British Intelligence during World War II with SOE agent Patrick Leigh Fermor, and then served with the OSS in Thessaly, Greece.

-He is known by his twenty-six US Patents in the fields of radar, electronics, and narrowband television.
+He is known for his twenty-six US patents in the fields of radar, electronics, and narrowband television.
 Doundoulakis is best remembered for the idea of suspending the antenna feed of the Arecibo radio telescope by cables and towers, eventually patented by his brother Helias Doundoulakis.

 A decorated veteran of World War II, Doundoulakis formed an underground resistance organization in Crete under the Special Operations Executive.
 He escaped to Egypt and joined the U.S. Army and Office of Strategic Services – the OSS.
 He was sent back to Greece, where he outfitted and unified a leftist rebel army, and was awarded the Legion of Merit from the United States Army and the King's Medal for Courage in the Cause of Freedom from Great Britain.

 Early life

 George Doundoulakis was born in Detroit, Michigan to Greek-immigrant parents, Demetrios and Evanthia (née Psaroudakis) Doundoulakis.
-When he was four-years-old, his family immigrated to Crete, Greece to look after their blind grandmother in the village of Archanes.
+When he was four years old, his family immigrated to Crete, Greece to look after their blind grandmother in the village of Archanes.
 Nearby was the Minoan excavations at Knossos, where British archaeologist – later, SOE agent – John Pendlebury had been the curator.

 By 1941, Greece had fallen to the Axis powers except Crete.
 On May 20, 1941, German paratroopers invaded the island, known as the Battle of Crete.